 Insights of a transformation journey in an agile environment

 The world is rapidly changing.
-Sustainability and quick response to changes is required in every domain and business aspect.
+Sustainability and quick response to changes are required in every domain and business aspect.
 What does it actually mean for doing projects?
 What is agile leadership and what kind of competencies are needed to enforce it and let it shine within organizations?
 What kind of competences do people need to adjust, enhance or (even) get rid of?
 What is the role of senior management as strategic enablers into this newly created landscape?
 I will share my observations, learnings, challenges, achievements and next steps of a “self-organizing” transformation journey I have been part of.

 Raji Sivaraman, M.S, PMI-ACP, PMP, PMO-CP, Principal of ASBA LLC, Singapore/USA